keystance/keystance/README.md

 # keystance
- An open source text editor
+ An open source text editor written in C with GTK+